Pedestrian

 • 7 min

-In the XVIII – XIX centuries, the wooden center, according to the Regular Plan of 1779, was rebuilt in stone at the expense of local merchants.
-The route runs along the Rostov Kremlin
+In the 18th and 19th centuries, the wooden center, according to the Regular Plan of 1779, was rebuilt in stone at the expense of local merchants.
+The route runs along the Rostov Kremlin.

-The Kremlin complex was built in the XVII century, when Rostov was no longer of strategic importance, so its structures are not adapted to protect against the enemy: wide entrance gates, windows with architraves, lack of places for convenient location of defenders.
+The Kremlin complex was built in the 17th century, when Rostov was no longer of strategic importance, so its structures were not suitable for protection from the enemy: wide entrance gates, windows with architraves, lack of places for convenient location of defenders.
 The complex consists of 11 towers, churches, "chambers" and a number of civil buildings.

 • 3.
 Earthworks